 Evidence & safety

-A practical note on What to know about neck tension language before changing a face yoga routine for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.
+A practical note on Routine change check: neck tension language for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.

 Direct answer